Revive-Our-Gulf/BenthicCam/README.md

-# BlueOS-ping Survey
+# Benthic Camera BlueOS Extension (working title: BenthicCam)
-# A simple extension for BlueOS intended for collection of time-sync'd sonar and GPS data.
+# A simple extension for BlueOS intended for collection of geolocated benthic (seafloor) images
-Read more about this extension [here](https://discuss.bluerobotics.com/t/alpha-release-simple-ping2-survey-extension/15794)
+Read more about the project [here](https://discuss.bluerobotics.com/t/rov-based-benthic-imaging-thoughts/14767)
-# Future feature ideas:
- - Fix bar at top that scrolls down to hide
- - WP Survey speed parameter control on page?
- - User controlled confidence filter on live and/or logged data?
- - Show GPS speed over ground in table, HDOP
- - User configurable color gradient to depth mapping
- - Better mobile experience - scaling corner logos
+# More information
+- The code supports the following cameras:
+  - View Sheen 3.5x Zoom 12Mpx camera (VS-UAZ8003K)

+MORE INFO COMING SOON!